dnc1994/MiniJavaCF/doc/report.md

 }
 ```

-Another thing we do here is to check for **cyclic inheritence**.
+Another thing we do here is to check for **cyclic inheritance**.
 Since each class can only inherit from at most one parent class, the problem is reduced to **determining the existence of cycle in a graph where each vertex has at most one outgoing edge**.
 A simple DFS will do.

 ```java
 public void checkCyclicInheritence() {